 Our local group has been involved in many things over the years - prayer vigils; supporting the Life houses in Slough which house women and children in need; fundraising; promoting the support that is available for those who might need it; speaking out about the truth of abortion; being the voice of the unborn, politically when necessary by writing letters; collecting donations of baby clothes and equipment; financially supporting the Family Life Apostolate in Cameroon.

-Recently, Life has been going through a complete re-organisation and we are now part of the local Hub – Life Link Three - which covers a fairly large area containing houses, centres, groups and it is hoped a shop.
+Recently, Life has been going through a complete re-organisation due to recent legislation affecting all charities, organisations and fundraising.
+Our members have chosen to become individual ‘Friends of Life’ and we are now part of the local Hub – Life Link Three - which covers a fairly large area containing houses, centres, groups and it is hoped a shop.
 We are finding our place in this new exciting dynamic alongside the many recently employed young energetic Life team.

-Anyone who may be interested in helping with their time, skills, etc. please contact Sally on 01753 883270.
+Anyone who may be interested in helping with their time, skills, donations of baby goods, etc. please contact us through the parish office.

 Only respect for life can be the foundation and guarantee of the most precious and essential goods of society, such as democracy and peace.
 EV